Granny Spike Stitch: 7 Essential Beginner Tips You Need

 Tip 3: Keep Your Spike Loops Loose and Even

-Tension management is critical for the granny spike stitch.
-When you pull up the extended loop, resist the urge to tighten it.
-The loop should be long enough to create a visible spike without distorting the surrounding stitches.
-If your spikes look flat or barely visible, you are pulling the loops too tight.
-If they look floppy or sloppy, you are pulling too loose.
+Tension is critical here.
+When you pull up the long loop, resist the urge to tighten it, it should be long enough to make a visible spike without distorting the stitches around it.
+Flat, barely-there spikes mean you’re pulling too tight; floppy, sloppy ones mean too loose.

 Colorful yarn bundles for selecting granny spike stitch blanket colors